-No → Go to Question 9 (please skip question 8)
+No → Go to Question 9 (Please skip Question 8)

 How many households use this toilet facility?

-How many other households share this toilet?
-(Free text, enter the #_____)→ Go to Question 9
+Write the # of other households: _______ → Go to Question 9

 Can any member of the public use this toilet? → Go to Question 9

-Don’t Know → Go to Question 9
+Don’t know → Go to Question 9

-Comments__________________________________________________ Go to Question 9

-Questions 8-10 on Last Page →

 The below questions deal with disposal of children’s feces as a critical aspect of sanitary behavior.
 Please CIRCLE the response to each question.
-Please refer to definitions of below items for Questions 9 & 10 provided on back side of this page.
+Please refer to definitions of below items for Questions 9 & 10 provided in the survey hand-out.

-The last time [name of youngest child] passed stools, what was done to dispose of the stools?
+The last time your youngest child passed stools, what was done to dispose of the stools?

 Child used toilet/latrine → Go to Question 10